nvim-telekasten/telekasten.nvim/README.md

 - xclip
 - [wl-clipboard](https://github.com/bugaevc/wl-clipboard)

-**Note:** This is supported by default on MacOS, it is not necessary to install any other tool.
+_Image pasting is supported by default on MacOS, it is not necessary to install any other tool._

 #### Other useful plugins